-- (4) Utility street crossings.
-See DSM Chapter 1, Street Layout section for details regarding utility street crossings. - (5) Street lights.
+(4) Utility street crossings.
+See DSM Chapter 1, Street Layout section for details 1 2 regarding utility street crossings.
+3 (5) Street lights.
 The developer is encouraged to install street lights.
-A street lighting district may be established through the BCC for the installation, operation, and/or maintenance of lights according to the street lighting municipal services benefits units (MSBU) provisions of Chapter 70, Local Public Improvements, Part I, Escambia County Code of Ordinances. - (6) Easements.
-Drainage easements and rights-of-way shall comply with the stormwater management provisions of this chapter and DSM, Chapter 1, Stormwater Management Systems Conveyance Systems section and Chapter 2, Roadway Design Minimum Right-of-way widths section. - (7) Water supply and sewerage.
-The subdivision developer shall maintain a valid, unexpired reservation of capacity for water and/or sewer service from the provider whose franchise area serves the subject property.
-Letters of capacity executed by the service provider shall be provided, and such letters or forms shall constitute documentation of reservation of capacity.
-No central private wastewater collection systems shall be proposed or expanded for single-family or townhome subdivisions where each lot abuts public or private right of ways.
-All proposed sewer collection systems will require approval and acceptance by the local utility authority.
-If a low pressure sewer system is proposed, all items relating to the system, excluding the collector force main, shall be located on private property.
-Anything located within a public or private right of way shall be owned and maintained by the local utility authority (consistent with the provider's appurtenance ownership limitations).
-Final ECUA acceptance letter shall be provided prior to the final recommendation to the Board. - (8) Provisions shall be made for the installation of fire hydrants and comply with the following: - a.
-No residence in any subdivision shall be more than 500 feet from a fire hydrant on a six-inch water line.
-Locations of fire hydrants shall be noted on the subdivision construction plans; or - b.
-Where a four-inch water line is located at the entrance to a new subdivision, the developer shall be required to install a six-inch waterline within the new subdivision with flush hydrants so that they can be replaced with fire hydrants when service at the entrance becomes adequate. - c.
-If public or community water systems service is not available or the existing water line is less than four inches, the developer shall install a six-inch waterline with stub-outs for fire hydrants unless the engineer of record finds the larger main size to be detrimental to the water quality in the development. - (j) Public dedication.
-The county encourages developers of residential subdivisions to request the dedication of subdivision streets and stormwater management systems to the county, but those facilities may alternatively be dedicated to one or more owners of property within the subdivision.
-If the dedication of subdivision
+A street lighting district may be established through the BCC for the installation.
+4 operation, and/or maintenance of lights according to the street lighting municipal 5 6 services benefits units (MSBU) provisions of Chapter 70, Local Public 7 Improvements, Part I, Escambia County Code of Ordinances.
+8 (6) Easements.
+Drainage easements and rights-of-way shall comply with the stormwater management provisions of this chapter and DSM, Chapter 1, 9 Stormwater Management Systems - Conveyance Systems section and Chapter 10 2, Roadway Design - Minimum Right-of-way widths section.
+11 (7) Water supply and sewerage.
+The subdivision developer shall maintain a valid, 12 13 unexpired reservation of capacity for water and/or sewer service from the provider whose franchise area serves the subject property.
+Letters of capacity 14 executed by the service provider shall be provided, and such letters or forms 15 16 shall constitute documentation of reservation of capacity.
+No central private wastewater collection systems shall be proposed or expanded with the exception 17 18 of townhome developments.
+All proposed sewer collection systems will require 19 approval and acceptance by the local utility authority.
+If a low pressure sewer system is proposed, all items relating to the system, excluding the collector force 20 21 main, shall be located on private property.
+Anything located within a public or 22 private right of way shall be owned and maintained by the local utility authority 23 (consistent with the provider's appurtenance ownership limitations).
+Final 24 acceptance letter from the appropriate utility provider shall be submitted to the County prior to the final recommendation to the Board.
+25 26 (8) Provisions shall be made for the installation of fire hydrants and comply with the 27 following: 28 a.
+No residence in any subdivision shall be more than 500 feet from a fire 29 hydrant on a six-inch water line.
+Locations of fire hydrants shall be noted on the subdivision construction plans; or 30 31 b.
+Where a four-inch water line is located at the entrance to a new subdivision.
+32 the developer shall be required to install a six-inch waterline within the new 33 subdivision with flush hydrants so that they can be replaced with fire hydrants 34 when service at the entrance becomes adequate.
+35 c.
+If public or community water systems service is not available or the existing 36 water line is less than four inches, the developer shall install a six-inch waterline with stub-outs for fire hydrants unless the engineer of record finds 37 38 the larger main size to be detrimental to the water quality in the development.
+39 (j) Public dedication.
+The county encourages developers of residential subdivisions 40 to request the dedication of subdivision streets and stormwater management 41 systems to the county, but those facilities may alternatively be dedicated to one or more owners of property within the subdivision.
+If the dedication of subdivision 42